uit-no/hpc-doc/guides/jobs.rst

 -  The Stallo cluster has two different memory configurations, 272 nodes have 32GB memory and 32 nodes have 128GB memory.
 -  The Stallo cluster has all nodes connected with a high speed network_ which gives very high throughput and low latency.
 The network is split into *islands* with 128 nodes/2048 cpus each and jobs will run within one single island.
 This is done automatically by the scheduler.

 .. _network: http://en.wikipedia.org/wiki/InfiniBand

-See here :ref:`stallo` for more details.
+See :ref:`about_stallo` chapter of the documentation for more details.

 Job to node mapping
 -------------------